3900 S. Las Vegas Blvd., Las Vegas, NV

 Cirque du Soleil has also brought its own brand of magic to the Luxor in conjunction with "Mindfreak" magician Criss Angel.
 In "Criss Angel Believe," you'll be mesmerized by a surreal world where it's often difficult to tell what's real from what's imaginary.

 Indoor walkways make it easy to visit the Luxor's surrounding hotels, leading south through The Shoppes at Mandalay Place to the Mandalay Bay and north to the Excalibur.
 A free tram also links the three properties.

-Please note there is a $300 cleaning fee for guests who smoke in non-smoking rooms.
+Please note all of the hotel rooms are non-smoking.
+There is a $300 cleaning fee for guests who smoke in any of the rooms.

 From Egypt to France to Greece, pyramids have dazzled and amazed onlookers in both ancient and modern times.
 The Luxor in Las Vegas is no different.